pl. n. Yiddish: experts

 – M. Rothstein, Philadelphia Inquirer reader

 They dispense advice to world leaders, their children and anybody who will listen.
 Their essays have appeared on The Philadelphia Inquirer’s Commentary pages: They told President Obama how to throw a perfect White House Hanukkah party; kibitzed about coping with new technology by asking old-fashioned questions, and mused about cleaning out their parents’ homes.
-In The Forward, their hilarious article about newly discovered summer Jewish holidays, including Rosh To Barbecue, was a reader favorite.
+In The Forward, their hilarious article comparing Jewish and secular New Year’s celebrations was a reader favorite.
 On NewsWorks.org, Philadelphia’s public broadcasting website, they gave readers tips on how to sneak out of a party.
 In The Writer, they explained how challenging it can be for two people to write personal essays with one voice.
+To read more of their essays, click here.

 Joyce and Ellen have spent hours and hours together driving to speaking engagements to shmooze in person.
 They love discussing what they’ve learned about Jewish families, traditions, holidays and foods – and the words that describe them – and hearing the family memories and funny stories from their audiences.